 Volkswagen's Tiguan is a mid-size SUV that has something that many competitors don't, which is a third row of seats.
 This model is the same size as many other two-row SUVs, but somehow Volkswagen has managed to give it an extra row with two seats.
 This is going to help it stand out in a crowded market.

 On top of its appealing interior configuration, the Tiguan has many other nice features.
 It looks modern and stylish, and it can handle tough conditions fairly well, especially if it gets upgraded with all-wheel drive.
 Standard components like heated front seats, driver-assist systems, and smartphone compatibility are appreciate by many potential customers.

 The Tiguan isn't one of the cheapest SUVs available, nor is it that expensive.
 It offers a good option for drivers who don't necessarily want something that so many others in the neighborhood seem to have.

-Compare the 2022 Volkswagen Tiguan S vs SE Trim Levels.
+Compare the S vs SE Trims.
 What is the difference?

 Like the other trims in Volkswagen's lineup, the S and SE use 2.0-liter turbocharged engines and eight-speed automatic transmissions.
 Horsepower is 184, and torque is 221 pound-feet.
 These are decent numbers that should keep most people happy.
 Some might argue that the company should have gone with a more powerful engine, but this is the only option that customers have for this model year.